 Hamish Johnston Fine Cheeses have been retailing and wholesaling cheeses for over 20 years.
-They are experts in their field and Mark Newman selected these five cheeses to showcase some of his favourite British cheeses.
+They are experts in their field.
+Here, Mark Newman shares his perfect cheeseboard comprising five cheeses to showcase some of his favourite British producers.

 “This is a balanced cheeseboard selecting some of the finest cheeses from Great Britain.
 I wouldn’t eat the cheese with butter but would have some Quince & Damson Cheese from Quince Products in Buckinghamshire.
 I would serve them on a simple olive wood board.”